Europe’s circular economy challenge is not short on ambition. It is short on people who can turn ambition into systems that actually work.

 What this means for climate leaders

-As climate tech accelerates across Europe, demand for skills in engineering, materials science and systems design continues to outpace supply.
-For senior leaders, this creates both a risk and an opportunity.
-Circularity will not be unlocked by capital or policy alone, but by aligning deep technical talent with the hardest parts of the system.
+As climate tech accelerates across Europe, demand for skills in engineering, materials science, and systems design continues to outpace supply.
+Circularity will not be unlocked by capital or policy alone, but by intentionally connecting deep technical talent with the hardest parts of the system.
+That requires expanding how and where leaders look for people and recognising that some of the most relevant expertise sits outside traditional commercial networks.